01-edu/public/subjects/blockchain/basic-swap/README.md

 ### Instructions

-- Create a `usableToken` contract as defined before
+- Create a `UsableToken` contract as defined before
 - Create a Smart Contract `BasicSwap` with a constructor that takes the address of two Externally Owned Accounts.
-- Create a function `swap(tokenA, AmountA, TokenB, AmountB)` that takes as parameters, two `MinimalTokenAllowance`contracts and amounts
+- Create a function `swap(tokenA, AmountA, TokenB, AmountB)` that takes as parameters, two `UsableToken`contracts and amounts
   - The function checks that users gave the corresponding allowances to the smart contract
   - The function proceed to transfert the first amount in TokenA from Alice to Bob and the second amount from Bob to Alice

-To test your smart contract, you will need to deploy two instances of `MinimalTokenAllowance`
+To test your smart contract, you will need to deploy two instances of `UsableToken`

 ### Resources